 Rating of Evidence: I = One or more randomized trials with clinical outcomes and/or validated laboratory endpoints; II = One or more well-designed, nonrandomized trials or observational cohort studies with long-term clinical outcomes; III = Expert opinion

-Available evidence does not permit definitive conclusions about whether exposure to antiretroviral (ARV) agents in utero might affect the long-term risk of neoplasia or organ system toxicities in children; however, the balance of evidence accumulated over the past 2 decades, particularly related to zidovudine exposure, is reassuring.
+Beginning in the 1990s, evolving long-term monitoring studies, outcomes studies, and other types of surveillance and research have been conducted to assess whether in utero exposure to antiretroviral (ARV) drugs may pose later risks to children’s health.
+These include studies of children without HIV born to women with HIV infection, e.g., the Pediatric AIDS Clinical Trial Group (PACTG) Late Outcomes Study, and the Surveillance Monitoring for ART Toxicities (SMARTT) from the Pediatric HIV/AIDS Cohort Study (PHACS).
+Participation of children and their parents in these types of observational studies provides an essential contribution to the research needed to monitor and identify long-term health outcomes from in utero HIV and ARV exposure.
+Available evidence does not permit definitive conclusions about whether exposure to ARV agents in utero might affect the long-term risk of malignancy, cardiometabolic, or neuropsychological outcomes in children; however, the balance of evidence accumulated during the past 2 decades, particularly related to zidovudine exposure, is reassuring.
 Potential toxicities require further, long-term investigation, especially as individual antenatal ARV drugs and ARV drug combinations continue to evolve.
 Initial data from follow-up of PACTG 076 infants through age 6 years did not indicate any differences in immunologic, neurologic, or growth parameters between infants who were exposed to the zidovudine regimen and those who received placebo, and no malignancies were noted.1,2 However, concerns remain that exposure to ARV drugs may have long-term effects on mitochondrial and immunologic function.
 Ongoing studies within the PHACS and other cohorts of children who are HIV-exposed but uninfected may help to identify the long-term risks of ARV drug exposure in infancy.

 Potential Mitochondrial Toxicity

 Given the above data, mitochondrial dysfunction should be considered in children without HIV, but with perinatal exposure to ARV drugs who present with severe clinical findings of unknown etiology, particularly neurologic findings.
-It is important that the long-term medical record of a child without HIV includes information about ARV exposure, should unusual symptoms develop later in life, or if adverse late effects of HIV or ARV exposure in children without HIV are identified in the future.8,28,29
+It is important that the long-term medical record of a child without HIV includes information about ARV exposure in the event that the child develops unusual symptoms later in life, or if adverse late effects of HIV or ARV exposure in children without HIV are identified in the future.8,30,31

 Potential Cancer Risk and Exposure to Nucleoside Reverse Transcriptase Inhibitor Drugs

-Although older studies have not found an association between in utero ARV exposure and malignances, follow-up was limited to early childhood.1,2,25 Animal studies have reported potential transplacental genotoxicity of nucleoside analogue therapy in monkeys and micro-nucleated erythrocytes have been identified among infants with in utero nucleoside analogue exposure.30,31 In an initial report from the French Perinatal Cohort in 2008, which included cross-check with the French National Cancer Registry, the incidence of cancer among 9,127 HIV-exposed but uninfected children (median age 5.4 years) was not significantly different from that expected for the general population; however, the relative risk of cancer for children exposed to a didanosine/lamivudine combination was higher than that for zidovudine monotherapy.32 An updated report from the French Perinatal Cohort described 21 cancers in 15,163 children without HIV (median age 9.9 years) exposed in utero to HIV and at least one NRTI drug.33 While the total number of cases was not significantly different than expected for the general population, didanosine exposure was noted in a third of children who developed cancer, with a 5.5 hazard ratio (95% CI, 2.1–14.4) of cancer with first trimester didanosine exposure.
-In a study in the United States, there were 4 cancer diagnoses among 3,087 HIV-exposed children; cancer incidence in HIV-exposed children who were not exposed to ARV prophylaxis was not significantly different than incidence in children exposed to any ARV prophylaxis, and the number of cases did not differ significantly from cases expected based on national reference rates.34 Continued follow-up of HIV- and ARV-exposed but uninfected children is needed to evaluate the potential risk of cancer as these children age into adulthood.
+Although older studies have not found an association between in utero ARV exposure and malignances, follow-up was limited to early childhood.1,2,27 Animal studies have reported potential transplacental genotoxicity of nucleoside analogue therapy in monkeys, and micro-nucleated erythrocytes have been identified among infants with in utero nucleoside analogue exposure.32,33 In an initial report from the French Perinatal Cohort in 2008, which included cross-check with the French National Cancer Registry, the incidence of cancer among 9,127 children who were HIV-exposed but uninfected (median age 5.4 years) was not significantly different from that expected for the general population; however, the relative risk of cancer for children was higher with exposure to a didanosine/lamivudine combination than to zidovudine monotherapy.34 An updated report from the French Perinatal Cohort described 21 cancers in 15,163 children without HIV (median age 9.9 years) exposed in utero to HIV and ≥1 NRTI drug.35 Among the NRTIs studied, didanosine (which is no longer recommended) was potentially associated with risk of cancer.
+In a study in the United States, there were 4 cancer diagnoses among 3,087 children exposed to HIV; cancer incidence in children who were HIV exposed but not exposed to ARV prophylaxis was not significantly different than incidence in children exposed to any ARV prophylaxis, and the number of cancer cases did not differ significantly from cases expected based on national reference rates.36 Continued follow-up of children who are HIV- and ARV-exposed but uninfected is needed to evaluate the potential risk of cancer as these children age into adulthood.

 Potential Immunologic Dysfunction

 The potential impact of HIV exposure on the immune system of an infant without HIV is unclear.
-One study reported lower CD4 T lymphocyte (CD4) cell counts in HIV-exposed but uninfected infants born to mothers whose viral load at the time of delivery was >1,000 copies/mL compared to HIV-exposed but uninfected infants whose mothers had a viral load <50 copies/mL at the time of delivery.35 Other data suggest that exposure to HIV in utero may be associated with alterations in CD4 and CD8 cell-mediated immune responses in infants to vaccines and non-specific antigens in infants.36
+One study reported lower CD4 T lymphocyte (CD4) cell counts in HIV-exposed but uninfected infants born to mothers whose viral load at delivery was >1,000 copies/mL than in HIV-exposed but uninfected infants whose mothers had a viral load <50 copies/mL at delivery.37 Other data suggest that exposure to HIV in utero may be associated with alterations in CD4 and CD8 cell-mediated immune responses in infants to vaccines and non-specific antigens in infants.38 More recent data indicate immune activation and proinflammatory responses are greater in infants who are HIV exposed than in infants who are HIV unexposed.39-43

 Potential Increased Morbidity and Mortality